estherkey/2023-ASA-Data-Fest-Challenge/README.md

 # 2023-ASA-Data-Fest-Challenge
-2023 ASA DataFest features a data set provided by theAmerican Bar Association (ABA) and this is the largest professional membership organization for lawyers.
+2023 ASA DataFest features a data set provided by the American Bar Association (ABA) and this is the largest professional membership organization for lawyers.
 The data comes from a online platform called ABA Free Legal Answers, which is an outreach by the ABA to provide free legal advice to individuals who cannot afford the services of a lawyer.

 We have been provided with several data sets that provide: